frederic-perez/AmE-dictionary/data/idioms.md

 __shy of (something)__ :two::hammer::astonished: _Just shy of its highest mark._
 __sidle up (from someone or something)__ To move gradually, inconspicuously, or surreptitiously up to or toward someone or something. _As soon as you step foot in the city center, panhandlers begin sidling up looking for handouts._
 __sidle up (to someone or something)__ To move close to someone or something cautiously or furtively; to move closer to someone or something gradually. _Tex sidled up to Dolly and said howdy in a soft, shy voice._ _Dolly sidled up and picked the cowboy’s pocket._ _Chuck siddled up beside his brother._
+__sign up__ __1__ To enlist or enroll oneself or someone in something.
+A noun or pronoun can be used between “sign” and “up.” _My mother signed me up for piano lessons on the weekend._ __2__ To subscribe oneself or someone to something.
+A noun or pronoun can be used between “sign” and “up.” _If you sign up a friend for the service, you’ll get $20 credit to your account._
 __silver lining__ The potential for something positive or beneficial to result from a negative situation.
 Often used in the phrase “every cloud has a silver lining.”
 (A silver lining on a cloud is an indication that the sun is behind it.) _There could be a silver lining to getting laid off—you might find a job you actually like!_
 __silver spoon__ :two: A metaphor for ample wealth that has been passed down through inheritance.
 (Used primarily in the phrase “born with a silver spoon in (one’s) mouth.”) _We may both be wealthy now, but I never had a silver spoon growing up.
 I had nothing when I was young, and all of my fortune is down to my own hard work._
 __sit for (some)/(one’s) exam__ To take an examination in a formal setting or situation.
 To take an exam to qualify for a license, such as a bar exam. _It was only when I sat for my final exam that I realized I had left my calculator at home._